Hotsotse/Hang-man/README.md

 # Hang-man
 A very broken C++ hangman game.
-I just watched 1 video about basic C++ syntax and decided to make this.
-THIS DOES NOT FUNCTION AT ALL AND WAS MAINLY JUST TO TEST MY GITHUB AND C++ SKILLS.
+Made after watching a 1 minute YouTube video.
+DOES NOT FUNCTION AT ALL; WAS MAINLY JUST A TEST OF MY GITHUB AND C++ SKILLS.